To Mars—and Beyond?

 The chemosynthetic microbes that thrive in some of Yellowstone’s hot springs do so by metabolizing inorganic chemicals, a source of energy that does not require sunlight.
 Such chemical energy sources provide the most likely habitable niches for life on Mars or on the moons of Jupiter—Ganymede, Europa, and Callisto—where uninhabitable surface conditions preclude photosynthesis.
 Chemical energy sources, along with extensive groundwater systems (such as on Mars) or oceans beneath icy crusts (such as on Jupiter’s moons) could provide habitats for life.

 Thermophile communities leave behind evidence of their shapes as biological “signatures.”
 For example, at Mammoth Hot Springs, rapidly depositing minerals entomb thermophile communities.
-Scientists compare these modern signatures to those of ancient deposits elsewhere, such as sinter deposits in Australia that are 350 million years old.
-These comparisons help scientists better understand the environment and evolution on early Earth, and give them an idea of what to look for on other planets.
+Scientists compare these modern signatures to those of ancient deposits elsewhere, such as sinter deposits in Australia that are 3.5 billion years old.
+These comparisons help scientists better understand the environment that supported life on early Earth, and give